proact-de/fio-debian/HOWTO.rst

 		cmdprio_bssplit=blocksize/percentage/class/level/hint:...

-	This is an extension of the second accepted format that allows to also specify a priority hint.
+	This is an extension of the second accepted format that allows one to also specify a priority hint.

 	For all formats, only the read and write data directions are supported, values for trim IOs are ignored.
 This option is mutually exclusive with